 Costumes: They give off information about the character.
 Depending on the style of film, it can give a sense of time that it is set in, such as this still, taken from the film The Young Victoria starring Emily Blunt.
 The extravagant dress shows a lot of power and wealth but definitely would only be worn in Queen Victoria's era.
 The hairstyle also goes with the costume and the time period, as in the modern day era, the current queen would not be looking and dressing like Queen Victoria did.

-Props: prop, short for property, is an object used on stage or on screen by actors during a performance or screen production.
+Props: A prop, short for property, is an object used on stage or on screen by actors during a performance or screen production.
 A prop is considered to be anything movable or portable on a stage or a set, distinct from the actors, scenery, costumes, and electrical equipment.
 In the animated film Tangled, the main character, Rapunzel has a frying pan as her prop, which she uses to protect herself.
 It is not in every scene but comes up regularly at the start of the film.

 Balanced Composition: The main focus (normally a main character or an important object) will be placed in the middle of the frame to draw all the attention to the main propose.